tarasglek/scrape2md/README.md

 This library is designed to scrape web content and convert it into readable Markdown format, suitable for both machine learning models and human readers.
 It simplifies the process of extracting information from various sources, including HTML pages and PDF documents, and presents it in a clean, structured Markdown format.

+This is meant to be a fast lib that can be deployed on serverless platforms like Cloudflare without the deployment complexity of heavier-weight scrapers using headless browsers.

 ## Features

 - Fetch and convert web content to Markdown.